ryancrass/pmxhelpr/README.md

 - Helper functions: *ReturnObject*\_*Purpose*
   - `plot_dvtime` returns a `ggplot` object with a dependent variable plotted versus time
+  - `plot_doseprop` returns a `ggplot` object with log-log regression of exposure metrics versus dose
+  - `df_doseprop` returns a `data.frame` containing parameters from a
+    log-log regression of exposure metrics versus dose
   - `plot_popgof` returns a `ggplot` object with observed, population-predicted, and individual-predicted values plotted versus time